royalapplications/docs/src/r2023/royalts/reference/connections/rdp.md

 #### Record Audio from this Computer

-pecifies whether the default audio input device is redirected from the client to the remote session.
+Specifies whether the default audio input device is redirected from the client to the remote session.

 > [!Note]
 > Record Audio from this computer requires Windows 7/Windows 2008R2 or later.